davjand/codecept-symphonycms-db/readme.md

         field-name-two: 'value2'
 ```

-Subsequent entries can be associated with previous entries using the format *section:position* as seen in the example below.
+Subsequent entries can be associated with previous entries using the format *%section:position%* as seen in the example below.
 The position starts at 1, not 0.
 The section with the relation must **be defined after** the entry it is being related to or an error will be thrown.

 NB: It is not currently possible to associate entries in the same section together.